 These Conditions of Business are subject to English law, which shall apply to their construction as well as to their effect.
 For our benefit, the Seller and the Buyer submit to the exclusive jurisdiction of the English courts.

 22. Data Protection

 In connection with the management and operation of our business and the marketing and supply of services, or as required by law, we may ask clients to provide personal information about themselves or obtain information about clients from third parties (e.g., credit information).
 If clients provide Brompton’s Auctioneers Ltd with information that is defined by law as “sensitive”, they agree that we may use it for the above purposes.
 Brompton’s Auctioneers Ltd will not use or process sensitive information for any other purpose without the client’s express consent.
-If you would like further information, would like to make corrections to your information or would prefer not to receive details of future events, please contact us: +44(0)20 7670 2932 / firstname.lastname@example.org In order to fulfil the services clients have requested, Brompton’s Auctioneers Ltd may disclose information to third parties (e.g., shippers).
-Some countries do not offer equivalent legal protection of personal information to that offered within the EU.
-It is our policy to require that any such third parties respect the privacy and confidentiality of our clients’ information and provide the same level of protection for clients’ information as provided within the EU, whether or not they are located in a country that offers equivalent legal protection of personal information.
+If you would like further information, would like to make corrections to your information or would prefer not to receive details of future events, please contact us: +44(0)20 7670 2932 / email@example.com In order to fulfil the services clients have requested, Brompton’s Auctioneers Ltd may disclose information to third parties (e.g., shippers).
+Some countries do not offer equivalent legal protection of personal information to that offered within the UK.
+It is our policy to require that any such third parties respect the privacy and confidentiality of our clients’ information and provide the same level of protection for clients’ information as provided within the UK, whether or not they are located in a country that offers equivalent legal protection of personal information.
 By agreeing to these Conditions of Business, clients agree to such disclosure.
-Clients will please note that for security purposes, our premises and auction venues at The Royal Institution, may be subject to video recording.
+Clients will please note that for security purposes, our premises and auction venues, may be subject to video recording.
 Telephone calls e.g., telephone and voicemail messages may also be recorded.